 Creative Playthings researched and developed innovative curriculum materials for schools and furniture that could be stacked and rearranged to allow for flexibility within the classroom.
 They introduced dolls, which were racially diverse, and anatomically correct boy and girl dolls, which were provocative at the time.

-Throughout their lives, Frank and Theresa worked to develop innovative and beautifully designed educational toys and equipment for home and school environment.
 They wanted to encourage parents’ understanding and knowledge about the extraordinary time of infancy and early childhood.

 The Caplan Foundation for Early Childhood was created in 2014 as a result of a bequest from Theresa Caplan stipulating her estate be used to incubate innovation and research addressing the needs of children from birth through age seven.